vicious-widgets/vicious/README.md

   - returns a table with string keys: {ssid}, {mode}, {chan}, {rate}, {freq}, {linp} (link quality in percent), {txpw} (tx power) and {sign} (signal level)

-**vicious.widgets.pkg**

-  - provides number of pending updates on UNIX systems
-  - takes the distribution name as an argument, i.e. "Arch"
-  - returns 1st value as the count of available updates

 Custom widget types